remerjohnson/remerjohnson.github.io/_posts/2016-4-5-why-command-line-libraries.md

 $ head mastermarcfile.mrx
 ~~~

 To read the _last_ 10 lines of the file in the terminal, use `tail` instead of `head`.
-If you need more than 10 lines, e.g. 100, specify in a `-n` flag: `head -n 100 mastermarcfile.mrk`
+If you need more than 10 lines, e.g. 100, specify in a `-n` flag: `head -n 100 mastermarcfile.mrx`

 If I want to do more, we can use `more` and `less`.
 This will bring us to another text interface.
 This may seem counterintuitive, but you actually can do more in `less`, like scrolling.
 Let's do that on our big file: